 - Add baking soda to form a paste and use as a natural soft scrub with bleach!

-Note: Though there are many recipes on the internet that utilize vinegar instead of lemon juice, I chose not to make this combination because when hydrogen peroxide and vinegar are combined they form paracetic acid, a strong oxidizing agent that is used for high level disinfection in cleaning.
+Note: Though there are many recipes on the internet that utilize vinegar instead of lemon juice, I chose not to make this combination because when hydrogen peroxide and vinegar are combined they form peracetic acid, a strong oxidizing agent that is used for high-level disinfection in cleaning.
 While this is a great natural cleaner, studies have shown that it can be very harsh on skin, so I do not use this in my laundry.
-This combination works great in the kitchen though!
+This combination works great in the kitchen, though!

 Homemade Natural Bleach Alternative

-While I used a plastic jug for the photos for this post, I actually store my final solution in amber glass jug to keep the hydrogen peroxide from breaking down in sunlight!
+While I used a plastic jug for the photos for this post, I actually store my final solution in an amber glass jug to keep the hydrogen peroxide from breaking down in sunlight!
 Store this mixture in a cool dark location.

 - 3/4 cup 3% hydrogen peroxide